-A hundred cop cars, 20 helicopters, and at least 300 individual officers later, there still seems to be no end to the rampage.
+A hundred cop cars, 20 helicopters, and at least 300 individual officers and a SWAT unit bristling with More Dakka and an armored car later, there still seems to be no end to the rampage.
 At this point you have to wonder whether or not the police force of this city simply has an unlimited budget.

 This is especially egregious in games that keep track of how much damage you've caused the police.
 This number will easily reach into the millions, making you wonder at what point it would be more economical for the police to just bribe you to go away.

 - In The Dukes of Hazzard, the Hazzard County Sheriff's Department has an unlimited automobile budget: every week they manage to crash at least a couple but they have all-new cars next week.
-Possibly partly justified by the Duke boys not being the only gearheads in the county; it's probably fairly easy to find some good ole boys to help fix up the department's cars.
+Possibly partly justified by the Duke boys not being the only gearheads in the county.
+It's probably fairly easy to find some good ol' boys to help fix up the department's cars.